zzw890827/aws-sap-questions/第二套/README.md

     </details>

-71. A company is designing a new highly available web application on AWS.
-The application requires consistent and reliable connectivity from the application servers in AWS to a backend REST API hosted in the company's on-premises environment.
-The backend connection between AWS and on-premises will be routed over an AWS Direct Connect connection through a private virtual interface.
-Amazon Route 53 will be used to manage private DNS records for the application to resolve the IP address on the backend REST API.
-Which design would provide a reliable connection to the backend API?
+71. A company is planning to set up a REST API application on AWS.
+The application team wants to set up a new identity store on AWS.
+The IT team does not want to maintain any infrastructure or servers for this deployment.
+What is the MOST operationally efficient solution that meets these requirements?
-    - [ ] A. Implement at least two backend endpoints for the backend REST API, and use Route 53 health checks to monitor the availability of each backend endpoint and perform DNS-level failover.
+    - [ ] A. Deploy the application as AWS Lambda functions.
+Set up Amazon API Gateway REST API endpoints for the application.
+Create a Lambda function and configure a Lambda authorizer.
-    - [ ] B. Install a second Direct Connect connection from a different network carrier and attach it to the same virtual private gateway as the first Direct Connect connection.
+    - [ ] B. Deploy the application in AWS Appsync, and configure AWS Lambda resolvers.
+Set up an Amazon Cognito user pool and configure AWS Appsync to use the user pool for authorization.
-    - [ ] C. Install a second cross connect for the same Direct Connect connection from the same network carrier, and join both connections to the same link aggregation group (LAG) on the same private virtual interface.
+    - [ ] C. Deploy the application as AWS Lambda function.
+Set up Amazon API Gateway REST API endpoints for the application.
+Set up an Amazon Cognito user pool, and configure an Amazon Cognito authorize.
-    - [ ] D. Create an IPSec VPN connection routed over the public internet from the on-premises data center to AWS and attach it to the same virtual private gateway as the Direct Connect connection.
+    - [ ] D. Deploy the application in Amazon Elastic Kubernetes Service(Amazon EKS )clusters.
+Set up an Application Load Balancer for the EKS pods.
+Set up an Amazon Cognito user pool and service pod for authentication.

     <details>
        <summary>Answer</summary>

-       简单题，答案B
+       简单题，答案C

     </details>

-72. A retail company is running an application that stores invoice files in Amazon S3 bucket and metadata about the files in an Amazon.
+72. A retail company is running an application that stores invoice files in Amazon S3 bucket and metadata about the files in an Amazon DynamoDB.
 The S3 bucket and DynamoDB table are in us-east-1.
 The company wants to protect itself from data corruption and loss of connectivity to either Region.
 Which option meets these requirements?
     - [ ] A. Create a DynamoDB global table to replicate data between us-east-1 and eu-west-1.
 Enable continuous backup on the DynamoDB table in us-east-1.
 Enable versioning on the S3 bucket.
     - [ ] B. Create an AWS Lambda function triggered by Amazon CloudWatch Events to make regular backups of the DynamoDB table.
 Set up S3 cross-region replication from us-east-1 to eu-west-1.
 Set up MFA delete on the S3 bucket in us-east-1.
     - [ ] C. Create a DynamoDB global table to replicate data between us-east-1 and eu-west-1.
 Enable versioning on the S3 bucket.
 Implement strict ACLs on the S3 bucket.